Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Finite nilpotent groups and their representations

-The group structure of the equivalence classes in Eq.~\eqref{eq:group_mult} allow us to constrain the specific irreps that occur in the decomposition of $\alpha\otimes\beta$.
+The group structure on the equivalence classes defined in Eq.~\eqref{eq:group_mult} naturally appears in the tensor product of two irreps at level~$m$.
 Specifically, one finds that

-where every irrep $\gamma$ appearing in the decomposition of $\alpha \otimes \beta$ lies in the equivalence class $[\alpha] \circ [\beta]$, although not all such irreps necessarily occur.
-These will be the key properties that we will use to derive protocols which transform states of one phase into another phase.
+so every irrep $\gamma$ appearing in the decomposition of $\alpha \otimes \beta$ lies in the equivalence class $[\alpha] \circ [\beta]$ (although not all such irreps necessarily appear).
+This property plays a central role in our protocols, as it ensures that combining measurement outcomes produces supersites with support solely within a single equivalence class, enabling the hierarchical descent used in the subsequent sections.

-To this end, throughout the paper, we will repeatedly use projective measurements, where the projectors project onto subspaces associated with the equivalence classes in $\Irr_m$.
-We will write $\{P_{[\alpha]}^{(n)}\}_{[\alpha]\in \Irr_m}$ to represent the projection onto the subspaces of $U_g^{\otimes n}$ associated with irreps in $[\alpha]$; that is (see Ref.~\cite{Serre1977}, Theorem 8),
+To this end, we will repeatedly use projective measurements whose projectors act on subspaces corresponding to the equivalence classes in $\Irr_m$.
+We write $\{P_{[\alpha]}^{(n)}\}_{[\alpha]\in \Irr_m}$ for the projection onto the subspaces of $U_g^{\otimes n}$ corresponding to irreps in $[\alpha]$; that is (see Ref.~\cite{Serre1977}, Theorem 8),